 Injury to the cornea may result in scarring, which can affect vision.
 See the separate leaflet called Corneal Injury and Foreign Bodies.

 Inflammation of the cornea is called keratitis and may be caused by various organisms, including germs such as bacteria and viruses.
 Viruses are the most common cause.
-See the separate leaflets called Shingles (Herpes Zoster), Eye Infection (Herpes Simplex) and Visual Problems.
+See the separate leaflets called Shingles (Herpes Zoster), Eye Infection (Herpes Simplex) and Visual Problems (Blurred Vision).

 Allergic and inflammatory conditions of the cornea